 Monday to Friday 7:30am-3:30pm, Saturday and Sunday 9am-5pm

-- Chefs Gallery – Chinatown, Regents Place, 501 George Street (entry on Bathurst Street)
+Chinatown, Regent Place, 501 George Street (entry on Bathurst Street)

-Chinese restaurant that serves some of the cutest food you’ll ever see, no not kidding.
+Chinese restaurant that is all about sharing with a friend.
+You get to try more and split the cost.
+That’s win for me.
 Be sure to get a good seat to watch the chefs make the incredible fresh noodles and dumplings.